pyfar/pyfar/CONTRIBUTING.rst

 Testing Guidelines
 -----------------------
-Test-Driven-Development (TDD) is the fundamental technique followed in developing the pyfar software packages to ensure a good software development practice.
-In principle, it is based on `three steps <https://martinfowler.com/bliki/TestDrivenDevelopment.html>`_

-- Write a test for the next bit of functionality you want to add.
-- Write the functional code until the test passes.
-- Refactor both new and old code to make it well structured.
+Pyfar uses test-driven development based on `three steps <https://martinfowler.com/bliki/TestDrivenDevelopment.html>`_ and `continuous integration <https://en.wikipedia.org/wiki/Continuous_integration>`_ to test and monitor the code.
 In the following, you'll find a more specific guideline.
 Note: these instructions are not generally applicable outside of pyfar.

 - The main tool used for testing is `pytest <https://docs.pytest.org/en/stable/index.html>`_.
 - All tests are located in the *tests/* folder.
 - Avoid dependencies on other pyfar functionalities.
-This allows easier debugging in case of failing tests due to errorneous implementations.
+Otherwise, your test might fail in the future due to bugs in other parts of pyfar.
+- Use fixtures in your tests whenever possible to avoid duplicate code (see below).
+- Make sure that all important parts of pyfar are covered by the tests.
+This can be checked using *coverage* (see below).

 The recommended workflow is given in the following sections.

 Fixtures
 ~~~~~~~~